The theology company logo

 Wednesday 29 June 2005

 Science works because we can do the 'same things' over and over again.
-But every event in the universe is unique, up to a point.
-There are symmetries in the universe which give meaning to terms like same, similar, identical etc (even identical twins are unique, as is every particle interaction which ever has or ever will occur in the life of the
+But every event in the Universe is unique, up to a point.
+There are symmetries in the Universe which give meaning to terms like same, similar, identical etc (even identical twins are unique, as is every particle interaction which ever has or ever will occur in the life of the

 [page 166]

 Each set of natural numbers has a cardinal number.
 Finite sets have cardinal numbers like 0 (the empty set), 5 (the set of fingers remaining on my right hand) or n.
-For the set of all natural numbers, n = aleph(0).
+For the set of all natural numbers, n = ℵ0.
 Any set of natural numbers has a natural order starting with the smallest and growing toward the largest.
 Given any particular number from a set, we can, by examining the chosen number and all the other numbers, assign the chosen number to its proper place in the order.
 This property arises from our definition of cardinals by sets of objects.

 [page 167]

-(alphabetical) order and so themselves can become the alphabet of a set of permutations measured by the third transfinite cardinal, aleph(2), and so on without end, even unto transfinite subscripts on the transfinite symbols.
+(alphabetical) order and so themselves can become the alphabet of a set of permutations measured by the third transfinite cardinal, ℵ2, and so on without end, even unto transfinite subscripts on the transfinite symbols.

 Alphabets make words, words sentences, sentences books and so on until we come to the level of complexity which we will label 'literature'.
 We may then thing of the CU as the space in which to define a literature.

-Having defined a space that (we hypothesis) is large enough to address every event at every scale in the life of the universe, we must now see if we can understand if we can see how this addressing works by fitting it to the universe of experience.
+Having defined a space that (we hypothesis) is large enough to address every event at every scale in the life of the Universe, we must now see if we can understand if we can see how this addressing works by fitting it to the Universe of experience.
 The proposed interface between the CU and everyday experience is the transfinite network.

 It is customary to thing of abstract networks as two dimensional groups of nodes and edges joined in some subset of all possible ways.
 Real networks, however, are three dimensional structures because they are layered.
 At the bottom we have the physical layer, copper, silicon, photons, electrons and so on.
 On top of the physical layer network designers build layers of software that reach up to the user layers.
 An ISO standard, for instance, postulates seven layers of processing between physics and the user.
 Tanenbaum, USSG - Indiana University